Space Propulsion Systems for Orbital Satellites and Spacecraft

 ORION Multipurpose Crew Vehicle (MPCV)

-Airbus Defence and Space is responsible for the development and construction of the service module for Orion - the future American human space capsule.
+Airbus Safran Launchers is responsible for the development and construction of the service module for Orion - the future American human space capsule.

 The service module will provide propulsion, power supply, thermal control and the central elements of the life support system of the American capsule.